lydiagcamp/esop_us_map/README.md

-# ESOP Plans in the United States
+# ESOPs in the United States

 Interactive map and panel dataset of Employee Stock Ownership Plans (ESOPs) in the United States, 2000–2024, built from Form 5500 annual filings.